Questions to ask your spouse

 10. Will we both be working or only one of us?

-Your career is important whether you are tying a knot or not.
-The society today is not like the one in the past.
+Your career is important whether you are tying the knot or not.
+Society today is not like the one in the past.
 We must work to make it through the economic times, but are both of you OK working?
 This would mean that you would have to pay for help in the house.

 If you decide not to work, are you OK with depending on someone for literally everything in your life?
 I feel I should say it is not a sin but are you psychologically OK with being fully taken care of?